jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

 In other words, the crossover behaves like an all-pass filter, meaning that only the phase response is (smoothly) changed.
 When using filters with more aggressive slopes, the phase change can be heard by simply duplicating the dry frequency splitter a few times.
 However, in practice, this should be a non-issue for most people since processing is being applied to each band and the processing often messes with the phase itself.
 Also, when using a single frequency splitter at a time (general use case), this phase change can't be heard by the untrained ear.

 There are a lot of people arguing online that such a phase shift will wreck your mix.
-Yet, most are proposing solutions such as the one discussed in this post (the Multiplier splitter), which are even worst.
-There are indeed some phase implications of using Linkwitz-Riley crossovers (which will be discussed in another blog post), but the consensus is that you shouldn't care.
+Yet, most are proposing solutions such as the one discussed in this post (the Multiplier splitter), which are even worse.
+There are indeed some phase implications of using Linkwitz-Riley crossovers, some of which will be covered in the [Final considerations](#final-considerations) section, but the consensus is that you shouldn't care.
 They are an industry standard and have been used for decades for this exact purpose.
 For mastering or phase-sensitive work, plugins will usually opt for more CPU-intensive methods such as linear phase filters to preserve phase as much as possible, as we will see later in this post.

 Here are some frequency splitting VST plugins that are using Linkwitz–Riley filters: